traymondbiz/SENG300A2/README.md

   * For now, the user will only see that a pop is returned or not.
 If there is no pop in a rack, they should not get charged for it.
 This is for the proof of concept; it will definitely change later.
 * What if a rack is out of pop?
   * See 10.

+### Mr. Client message Oct 17
+* You need to keep track of how much money has been entered in the machine, and how much of it has been used.
+If there isn't enough money for a pop, pressing a selection button shouldn't do anything.
+Otherwise, the pop should be vended and its cost should be subtracted from the total available